filippodaniotti/lizard-ga/SSM2/README.md

-It happens to be a separate module - `lilypond-book` - that can process a LaTeX file with Lilypond code embedded (it must have `.lytex` extension) and generate a normal `.tex` file that can be compiled normally by your favorite LaTeX compiler and will output a document with the embedded sheet music as vector graphics.
+It happens to be a separate module - `lilypond-book` - that can process a LaTeX file with Lilypond code embedded (it must have `.lytex` extension) and generate a normal `.tex` file that can be compiled as usual with your favorite LaTeX compiler and will output a document with the embedded sheet music as vector graphics.

 This is obviously super cool, but how can I turn my sheet music written in